GilSasson/Steampunk-Guitar/README.md

 # Steampunk Guitar
-This is a first year, required course, SolidWorks project.
+This is a first year required course SolidWorks project.

 The SLDPRT file can be downloaded in the link below.